qazpl80/verbose-fiesta/README.md

 Programs details
 -----------------------------------------------------------------
-Default Toggle = 'H'
+Default Toggle for all scripts = 'H' <br />
-Watch out for Script collision.
+Watch out for script collision when multiple scripts are running at the same time <br />